dhardestylewis/geoflood_docker/README.md

 **The following instructions are for Docker.
 Instructions for Singularity are be low**.

-Note: In these instructions, we assume the current working directory ($PWD) contains the cloned GeoFlood repository and the parent GeoFlood input/output directories.
+*Note*: In these instructions, we assume the current working directory ($PWD) contains the cloned GeoFlood repository and the parent GeoFlood input/output directories.

 GeoFlood commands may be run as one-off commands using this Docker image using the following shell command as a template: